Skip to Content

 Historical Fiction Books About the Irish Potato Famine

-The Irish Potato Famine, also known as the Great Famine or the Great Hunger, was one of the darkest periods in Irish history.
-Lasting from 1845 to 1852, this catastrophic event was characterised by widespread starvation, disease and mass emigration, leaving an indelible mark on Irish society and culture.
+The Irish Potato Famine, also known as the Great Famine or the Great Hunger, lasted from 1845 to 1852.
+It was one of the darkest times in Irish history.

 Disclosure: This post may include affiliate links.
 As an Amazon Associate, I earn from qualifying purchases